 Sharon Rudnick is an appellate and trial lawyer.
-For 30 years, Sharon has handled business disputes, class action claims, product liability claims, and labor and employment matters.
-She was recently at the forefront of national litigation concerning punitive damages and U.S. constitutional law and has successfully handled many high-profile product liability cases for major corporations in the tobacco and pharmaceutical industries.
+For 30 years, Sharon has handled business disputes, constitutional and public policy matters, class action claims, product liability claims, and labor and employment matters.
+She was at the forefront of national litigation concerning punitive damages and U.S. constitutional law and has successfully handled many high-profile product liability and unlawful trade practices cases for major corporations.

 - Selected to The Best Lawyers in America© for appellate practice, mass tort litigation/class actions-defendants, employment law-management, and labor law-management every year since 2009

 - Product Liability Lawyer of the Year in Oregon – 2013 International Global Law Experts

 - Named 2013 Woman Business Leader of the Year – Eugene Area Chamber of Commerce

 - Selected to Super Lawyers® 2006-2008, 2011, 2014-2017

 Sharon is admitted to the California, Oregon, and Washington State Bars, the United States Supreme Court, and many federal, district, and circuit courts.
 Sharon is an active participant with the Oregon State and Multnomah County Bars where she has served on the Oregon State Bar Employment Law Section Executive Committee, the Civil Rights Uniform Civil Jury Instructions Committee, and the Multnomah County Judicial Screening Committee.

 Sharon is appointed to serve on the Council on Court Procedures.
 The Council is the Oregon public body most directly involved in creating, reviewing, and amending the Oregon Rules of Civil Procedure that govern procedure and practice in all Oregon circuit courts.
 Sharon will serve a four-year term beginning in 2017.